ABSTRACT SUBMISSION OPENS ON 31 JANUARY 2017 AND CLOSES 28 APRIL 2017

 - Submitters should select up to 3 session topics that most closely correspond to the research to be presented.

-- Abstracts will be reviewed by members of the Scientific Organizing Committee and the Session Chairs.
+- Abstracts will be selected by a peer review process.
 Notification of acceptance of abstracts: 30 April 2017.

 - All conference presenters will be invited to submit their work as a full journal for a special conference issue of Genome.
 All submitted works will be subjected to regular peer review.